estds/yfg2024.yicode.org/programmes/plenary-climate.md

 place: "TBD"
 ---

-This session will be focusing on the theme of “climate, risks and engineering”.
+This session will be focusing on the theme of “Climate Change and Risksg”.
 Sub-topics include (but are not limited to):

 - Climate change and projections
 - Extreme climatic events